Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 #### 5. Subpackages of the package where the constraint interface is defined

-Last place to look at would be subpackages of the package where the constraint interface is defined.
-It'll just look in subpackages under the current gradle module, it doesn't support cross-module definitions.
+The last place to look would be the subpackages of the package where the constraint interface is defined. t will simply look in subpackages under the current gradle module, it doesn't support cross-module definitions.
 These extensions **must be flagged as `internal`**.

 ```kotlin
 package com.data.instances